MicrosoftLearning/SC-5003_Information-protection-and-Data-Loss-Prevention/Instructions/Labs/LAB_Ex02_Sensitivity_Labels.md

 ---
 lab:
-    task: 'Create and publish a sensitivity label'
+  task: Create and publish a sensitivity label
-    exercise: 'Exercise 2 - Create and publish a sensitivity label'
+  exercise: Exercise 2 - Create and publish a sensitivity label
+  title: Skilling Tasks
+  description: You've created a label group for internal use.
+This group helps you manage related labels for specific departments or data categories.
+  duration: 148 minutes
+  level: 200
+  islab: true
 ---

 # Skilling Tasks